-The default fields exported from Active Campaign include Email address, First name, Last name, Phone number, Status, Contact record created, IP address, User agent, Organization.
+The default fields exported from Active Campaign include Email address, First name, Last name, Phone number, Status, Contact record created, IP address, User-agent, and Organization.

-The other fields include Tags, List, Custom Fields, Accounts, Scores.
+The other fields include Tags, List, Custom Fields, Accounts, and Scores.

 Among these data, the most critical information includes:

-Status - in this tutorial, we recommend exporting customers with each of the statuses to different lists and uploading them separately.
+Status - in this tutorial, we recommend exporting customers with each status to different lists and uploading them separately.
 Nevertheless, you may add this information to Omnisend as a custom property and use it for your customers' filtering.

 Scores - since this property is used by Active Campaigns to estimate your customers' engagement, we highly recommend transferring it to Omnisend.

-Note, either the email address or the phone number of the contact should be provided; otherwise, the customer won't be added to the platform.
+Note that either the email address or the contact phone number should be provided; otherwise, the customer won't be added to the platform.

 Change the format of the customers' data

-For your customers' data to be migrated successfully, the file needs to have an appropriate format.
+The file needs to have an appropriate format for your customers' data to be migrated successfully.
 All information about each contact should go into one separate row, and each column should contain a single type of information, e.g., First name, Last name, City, etc.

 Just like in the example: